cockpit-project/cockpit-project.github.io/privacy.md

 - [GitHub Pages](https://help.github.com/articles/what-is-github-pages/) is the website host.
 Please [refer to GitHub's privacy practices document for details](https://help.github.com/articles/global-privacy-practices/).
 - [YouTube](https://youtube.com/) videos are embedded in some pages on the website.
 YouTube embeds are rewritten as to not use cookies.
 [Refer to YouTube's privacy policy for details](https://support.google.com/youtube/answer/7671399?hl=en).
-- [Freenode.net](https://freenode.net/) is the location of the Cockpit Project's IRC channel, #cockpit.
-[Refer to Freenode's policies for details](https://freenode.net/policies)
+- [libera.chat](https://libera.chat/) is the location of the Cockpit Project's IRC channel, #cockpit.
+[Refer to libera.chat's policies for details](https://libera.chat/privacy)
 - The Cockpit Project has [a mailing list for development](https://lists.fedorahosted.org/archives/list/cockpit-devel@lists.fedorahosted.org/), hosted by [the Fedora Project](https://fedora.org/).
 [Refer to Fedora's privacy policy for more details](https://fedoraproject.org/wiki/Legal:PrivacyPolicy).
 - The Cockpit software is stored in git, on [GitHub](https://github.com/).
 The git software does collect names and email addresses in repositories.
 GitHub has account information.
 [Refer to GitHub's privacy practices document for details](https://help.github.com/articles/global-privacy-practices/).